jlabon2/v2/README.md

 <br>
 ![Alt text](web/04.png "AD scritblock")

-All settings can be centrally published an configuration file to share internally.
+All settings can be centrally published to a configuration file to share internally.
 Clients pulling from this config will then monitor it for later updates.
 This can be easily accomplished be 'saving' the configuration from the configuration view - other clients that import from this will continue to monitor the published location for updates.

 <b>Configuration view (exporting a configuration file):</b>
 <br>